 – Two more miles of the Cumberland Trail in Tennessee have been built by Pitt students.

 – Students served with community development, sustainability, and education programs in the Quito and Chilcabampa communities of Ecuador.
+There will be a general trip for students and a specific opportunity for students from the School for Computing and Information Science.

 Check out some pictures from Alternative Break 2017 below!